AAAlex-123/Requirements/README.md

 	}
 }
 ```
 **Notes**
-* Altering the Requirements:
+* Altering the Requirements is as simple as:
-  * There are no methods for specifying the parameters (e.g.`setInputFile(String)` or
-`Compiler(String input, String output, boolean verbose)`), therefore altering what the
-compiler needs to function is as simple as changing the Requirements object returned.
-  * Similarly, the client code doesn't have to change its method or constructor calls
-whenever the compiler is changed, only the way the individual requirements that are
-fulfilled.
+  * defining different required objects when constructing the Requirements object
+  * fulfiling different Requirements
+  * retrieving different values when needed
+* Instead of private String and boolean fields, the compilation information is contained
+within a single Requirements object
+* Different parameteres for accomplishing the same task can be used by simply using a
+different Requirements object, without needing to call multiple setter methods

 ## Known uses

 * [This project](https://github.com/AAAlex-123/Simple-CAD-Tool/) uses Requirements to change the behaviour of the Command and Actions classes.
+* [This project](https://github.com/AAAlex-123/SML-compiler-runtime/) uses Requirements as shown in the example